 Potatoes are not too picky, but if you choose a good garden site to grow them, then the plants will thrive and produce more potatoes for you.

-To find out, dig a hole, and pour some water in it.
+To find out if your soil drains well, dig a hole, and pour some water in it.
 If the water drains down into the soil in 10 minutes or less, the soil is well-draining.

-If your soil drains poorly, you can add compost to your soil to supplement organic material (humus) and improve drainage.
+If your soil drains poorly, you can add compost or aged manure to your soil to supplement organic material (humus) and improve drainage.
 For more information, check out my article on how to make soil drain better.

 On the other hand, if you have trouble with dry soil, check out my article on how to treat dry soil.